ChenhaoWu18/SoldPriceMap/Backend/README.md

+* Updates 08/10/19:
+    1. Updated the file name to plotSoldPriceMap_v2.py
+    2. Using getopt command line flag I/O rather than args.
+        Reason: more informative, graph size and dot size become optional inputs.
+    3. Updated varible/function names (I really appreciate for the feedback!)
+        -- Updated variable names to readable camel style.
+        -- Updated function names to readable snake style (sometimes combined with camel style within the name).
+        -- Some unchanged names based on conventions, I will adapt to the company tech team style when I can read scripts from you. :)
+    4. Added code structure for main functionalities explaination.

+* Input flags
+    -h : Print this help message and exit.
+    -i FILE : input-text-data-file-name.txt, process text from input file FILE.
+    -o FILE : output-graph-file-name.png, write results to output file FILE.
+    -g PARAMETER: The size of the output graph,
+                    I suggest choosing a number between 5 and 30.
+    -d PARAMETER: The size of each scatter point in the graph, I suggest choosing a number similar to the graph size, so that a larger graph has bigger dots.

+* Example inputs: copy this command to the terminal:
+        1. Using the default graph size and dot size:
+        '''
+            python plotSoldPriceMap_v2.py -i sold-price-data.txt -o priceMap.png
+            '''

+        2. Using a customesed graph size and dot size:
+            '''
+            python plotSoldPriceMap_v2.py -i sold-price-data.txt -o priceMap.png -g 6 -d 8
+            '''

+        3. Hint: enter to run the code, you can then find a file called priceMap.png which contains the graph that the program just ploted.

 * What does this file do?
     1. Reads the text file to the dataframe (X, Y, P).
     2. Plots each point onto a grid.